 Classmate K: Unfortunately, I'm seconding Classmate I.... way too much to do today.
 Great idea though!
 Enjoy lunch

-At first getting five out of eighteen people to come out may seem like a low 'success rate', but it's probably realistic given that everyone was busy, and that Planner didn't know everyone he was inviting incredibly well.
-Plus, in the end things like the ratio of people you invite to people who show up doesn't really matter, as long as you can get enough of them together to have a good time.
+At first getting five out of eighteen people to come out may seem like a low success rate, but it's probably realistic given that everyone was busy, and that Planner didn't know everyone he was inviting incredibly well.
+Plus, in the end things like the ratio of people you invite to people who show up doesn't really matter, as long as you can get enough of them together to have fun.

 When he suggested the lunch he didn't care who did or didn't end up coming, just as long as someone did.
 He just wanted to get to know his fellow classmates better, and give himself a break from studying.
 Also, he was still in the early stages of trying to form a more consistent group of friends.
-The invitation was a way to fish out the people who seemed interested in hanging out with him more.
+The invitation was a way to fish for the people who seemed interested in hanging out more.
 He'd focus his energy on them, and not worry about the ones who repeatedly turned him down.
-Those people could remain as friendly acquaintances he saw at school.
+They could remain as friendly acquaintances he saw at school.